mansoorhash/project-managment/README.md

-# Project Management Tool
+# TaskFlow

 A web-based project management application designed to streamline task organization, delegation, and progress tracking across teams.
 It expands on the simplicity of a to-do list by introducing ownership, task assignment, hierarchical visibility, and multiple visual workflows for monitoring work over time.
+Originally created to allow the integration of Microsoft Teams Organization heirarchical structure to be implemented allowing a more dynamic and custom experience compared to current Microsoft applications.

 ---